Introduction to the Book of Daniel by Stephen Ricker

 AFTER READING PLEASE CLICK HERE TO ANSWER THE QUESTIONS TO STUDY ONE.

-In 597 B.C.
-Jehoiakim, the king of Israel rebelled against Babylon.
-Nebuchadnezzar, the king of Babylon, miserably defeated Jehoiakim and Israel.
-Because of this rebellion Nebuchadnezzer completely destroyed Jerusalem, Judah's capital, as well as many other major cities.
-Nebuchadnezzar killed many Jews.
-He also took around 10,000 selected captives.
-Among these including Daniel and his friends, mentioned in this book.
+Through the three attacks against the kingdom of Judah Nebuchadnezzar killed many Jews and took many captives into exile in Babylon.
+Among these including Daniel and his friends mentioned in this book.
 Ezekiel, the author of the former book was also taken captive.
+Jeremiah the prophet was brought to Egypt as a very old man.
 The captivity of Israel lasted 70 years.
-(This count starting from Nebuchadnezzar's initial defeat of the Egypt and Judah in 605.)
+(This count starting from Nebuchadnezzar's initial defeat of Egypt and Judah in 605 B.C.)

 Daniel was of the tribe of Judah and from the royal line of David.
 (1:3)